 After you finished editing your global design, you give it a name and a description.
 When you save, all the widgets with the design will automatically refresh.

-If you haven't selected the theme for any of your widgets yet, see chapter 2.3 on how to proceed.
+If you haven't selected the design for any of your widgets yet, see chapter 2.3 on how to proceed.

 Tip